holoviz/panel/doc/tutorials/basic/layouts.md

 ## Combine Layouts

 :::{note}
-To create more complex arrangements of objects, you can combine and nest *layouts*
+To create more complex arrangements of objects, we can combine and nest *layouts*.
 :::

-Run the code below:
+Let's run the code below:

 ```{pyodide}
 import pandas as pd